On this page:

 During a Non-Traditional (non-Summer) Official Break approved by UCIE:

-Calculating Work-Study Student Work Hours, Other Wage Topics
+Calculating Federal Work-Study Student Employee Maximum Work Hours, Other Wage Topics

-To avoid exceeding a student's available work-study amount, complete the following calculation for the maximum number of hours per pay period that the student can work:
+To avoid exceeding a student's Federal Work-Study (FWS) award amount, complete the following calculation for the maximum number of hours in each work week that the FWS award will support:

-- *Student employee must meet minimum credit hour registration requirements for Summer Semester use of work-study (6 undergraduate credit hours, 3 graduate credit hours).
+- *As in other semesters, during Summer Semester the student employee must meet the student employment minimum credit hour registration requirements to use their Federal Work-Study award (6 undergraduate credit hours, 3 graduate credit hours).

-- Violations lead to termination without possibility of reauthorization.
+- Violations of weekly work hour limits lead to termination, without possibility of reauthorization.

-- The work week begins on Saturday and ends on Friday.
+- Each work week begins on Saturday and ends on the following Friday (regardless of which days the student is scheduled to work).

 Supervisors: How to Calculate Summer Student Wage Budget, including OPERS